 A) Does the company you're buying from have a veterinary nutritionist on staff?
 A veterinary nutritionist is someone who decided that 4 years of undergrad and 4 years of veterinary school wasn't enough schooling, and went to 4 more years to specialize in animal nutrition.
 If a company cares enough to make a profit off of selling you pet food, they should care enough to hire a veterinary nutritionist to make sure their food is formulated correctly.
 B) If you want to home cook for your pet and create the perfect diet for them as an individual, this is who you should be talking to!
 Find a veterinary nutritionist by going to: https://acvn.org/directory/ .
 A real veterinary nutritionist, not someone who just took some online course, will have DVM (Doctor of Veterinary Medicine) and DACVN (Diplomate of American College of Veterinary Nutrition) behind their name.
 3. Feeding Trials

 B) Raw.
 I'm not a fan of raw food, especially if you let your pet lick you and give you kisses.
-Raw food has a much greater chance of carrying salmonella - a bacteria that can make you and your pet sick..
-Your pug is not a wolf, and its guts are no longer designed to handle the same diet as a wolf.
-C) Other alternatives: If you are interested in food therapy from a Chinese medicine route, there are certain ingredients/flavors that are considered hot/cold and may be helpful in balancing out your pets yin/yang.
+Raw food has a much greater chance of carrying salmonella - a bacteria that can make you and your pet sick.
+While your dog is a descendant of a wolf and has some similarities, its guts are no longer designed to handle the same exact diet as a wolf' C) Other alternatives: If you are interested in food therapy from a Chinese medicine route, there are certain ingredients/flavors that are considered hot/cold and may be helpful in balancing out your pets yin/yang.
 If this is something you are interested in, please contact your veterinarian so they can guide you or put you in contact with another veterinarian who has an interest in eastern medicine.